octobercms/docs/backend-forms.md

         published: Published
         archived: Archived

 The second method defines options with a method declared in the model's class.
 If the options element is omitted, the framework expects a method with the name `get*Field*Options()` to be defined in the model.
 Using the example above, the model should have the ``getStatusOptions()`` method.
-This method should return an array of options in the format **key => label**.
+This method takes a single parameter, the current key value, and should return an array of options in the format **key => label**.

     status:
       label: Blog Post Status
       type: dropdown

+Supplying the dropdown options tn the model class:

+    public function getStatusOptions($keyValue = null)
+    {
+        return ['all' => 'All', ...];
+    }

+The third global method `getDropdownOptions()` can also be defined in the model, this will be used for all dropdown field types for the model.
+This method takes two parameters, the field name and current key value, and should return an array of options in the format **key => label**.

+    public function getDropdownOptions($fieldName = null, $keyValue = null)
+    {
+        if ($fieldName == 'status')
+            return ['all' => 'All', ...];
+        else
+            return ['' => '-- none --'];
+    }

-The third method uses a specific method declared in the model's class.
+The fourth method uses a specific method declared in the model's class.
 In the next example the `listStatuses()` method should be defined in the model class.
+This method takes two parameters, the current key value and field name, and should return an array of options in the format **key => label**.

     status:
       label: Blog Post Status
       type: dropdown
       options: listStatuses

+Supplying the dropdown options tn the model class:

+    public function listStatuses($keyValue = null, $fieldName = null)
+    {
+        return ['published' => 'Published', ...];
+    }

 `radio` - renders a list of radio options, where only one item can be selected at a time.